Skip to main content

 5) Access FluffBuzz and grant privileges

 Access https://<vm-name>.exe.xyz/ (see the Control UI output from onboarding).
-If it prompts for auth, paste the token from gateway.auth.token on the VM (retrieve with fluffbuzz config get gateway.auth.token, or generate one with fluffbuzz doctor --generate-gateway-token).
+If it prompts for auth, paste the configured shared secret from the VM.
+This guide uses token auth, so retrieve gateway.auth.token with fluffbuzz config get gateway.auth.token (or generate one with fluffbuzz doctor --generate-gateway-token).
+If you changed the gateway to password auth, use gateway.auth.password / FLUFFBUZZ_GATEWAY_PASSWORD instead.
 Approve devices with fluffbuzz devices list and fluffbuzz devices approve <requestId>.
 When in doubt, use Shelley from your browser!

 Remote Access